eaobservatory/hedwig/doc/user/calculation.rst

 (They should be available even when there is no open call for proposals.)

-When you are writing a proposal, you will find a section "Calculation Results" immeditately before the technical justification.
+When you are writing a proposal, you will find a section "Calculation Results" immediately before the technical justification.
 This section will also include links to the available calculators.